nedaluof/Qurany-Compose/README.md

 * .....

 ### Coming changes :-

-- ~~Replace RxJava with Coroutines & Flow.~~ -~~Optimize The UI with the Material Component with simple animations.~~
 - Expand the Functionality of the player by support play full play-list of sura's.
-- ~~Replace Reactive Network lib that depend on RxJava with Coroutines & Flow API Solution.~~

 ### License